danilosheen/danilosheen/README.md

 - 👋 Hi, I’m @danilosheen
 - 👀 I’m interested in development with Flutter and Python
-- 🌱 I’m currently learning Flutter and Python
+- 🌱 I’m currently learning Flutter, Python and SQL
 - 📫 How to reach me @danilo.ferreira.exe in instagram